PrismLauncher/PrismLauncher/BUILD.md

     - If the project builds successfully it will run and the MultiMC5 window will pop up,
     - Test OpenSSL by making an instance and trying to log in.
 If Qt Creator couldn't find OpenSSL during the CMake stage, login will fail and you'll get an error.

 *These build instructions worked for me (Drayshak) on a fresh Windows 8 x64 Professional install.
-If they don't work for you, let us know on IRC!*
+If they don't work for you, let us know on IRC (Esper/#MultiMC)!*

 ## <a id="osx"></a>OSX